telhouni/telhouni.github.io/index.md

 [Mapping Health: Interactive Analysis of Flu Vaccination Trends](/project_page3)
 <br>
-**Description**: This project showcases the creation of an Excel dashboard for analysing sales performance, leveraging SQL for data preparation and offering in-depth insights through dynamic visualisations and comprehensive analysis.
+**Description**: This project recreates a public health dashboard to analyze and visualize flu shot distribution in 2022 by age, race, and county, leveraging SQL for data handling and Tableau for dynamic visualizations, and employing PostgreSQL and pgAdmin for data management, highlighting the effective use of technical skills to transform complex datasets into actionable public health insights.
 <br>
-**Tools**: **SQL** was used for data extraction and preparation. **Excel** was utilized for creating pivot tables, dynamic dashboards, and data visualisation.
+**Tools**: SQL, Tableau, PostgreSQL, pgAdmin, Spreadsheet Software, ODBC.
 <img src="images/flu.jpg?raw=true" width="500"/>

 ---